oorabona/docker-containers/terraform/README.md

 For instance you can put the sample `docker-compose.yml` in the same repository of your Terraform code.

-If you do not want to proceed that way, `git` has also been installed in the container, allowing for in-container cloning.
+Alternatively, `git` has also been installed in the container, allowing for in-container cloning.